Yie AR Kung Fu ZX Spectrum 128k

 Along with “Way of the Exploding Fist”, this game represents the height of fighters on the Spectrum (a machine not ideally suited to the genre) and is memorable for being my first experience of a proper fighting game.

-4 thoughts on “Yie Ar Kung Fu for the ZX Spectrum”
+4 responses to “Yie Ar Kung Fu for the ZX Spectrum”

 Leave a Reply